-Students with Disabilities Students with a learning, hearing, speech, physical, or mental disability that may affect their ability to fulfill a requirement of the school should contact Disabled Student Services prior to registering.
-Requirements will normally not be waived for students with disabilities, but some accommodations may be made within specific courses.
-The office is located in Cavanaugh Hall 131 and can be contacted by calling (317) 274-3241.
+Students with Disabilities Students with a learning, hearing, speech, physical, or mental disability that may affect their ability to fulfill a requirement of the school should contact Adaptive Educational Services prior to registering.
+Requirements normally will not be waived for students with disabilities, but some accommodations may be made within specific courses.
+The office is located in Cavanaugh Hall 001C and can be contacted by calling (317) 274-3241.